ethanwongca/McHacksReactWorkshop/README.md

   </React.StrictMode>,
 )
 ```
-App.jsx stores all the components, a component could be a button or a navigation bar, and contains code just to create a button. <br\>
+App.jsx stores all the components, a component could be a button or a navigation bar, and contains code just to create a button. <br/>
-Here is what App.jsx looks like, we put the components in Jsx
+Here is what App.jsx looks like, we put the components in JSX
 ```
 import component from '<path_to_component>';
 //if you have more than one component in your component folder you can do